Log in

 Introducing handwriting

-As soon as a child starts to write they should be taught to hold the paint brush, crayon or pencil correctly.
+As soon as children start to write, they should be taught to hold the crayon or pencil correctly.
 If the proper grip is used right from the beginning it leads to better practice in later life.
 It also means that when the time comes for children to start to join up their writing they will find that this grip makes the writing flow more easily.
+The pencil should be held in a tripod grip between the thumb and the first two fingers.
+Only one finger should actually be on top of the pencil.

 Children should be encouraged at an early age to draw patterns across the page.
 This helps the hand and eye co-ordination of left to right.
 It also helps with the flow of letters to come later.